quang-pham-1109/pdm-stadium-booking-system/README.md

-A project for Principle of Database Management Course in International University.
-This is a simple application that could handle booking for stadium.
-Currently just a barebone RESTful api, the front-end is still a Work In Progress.
+A project for the Principle of Database Management Course at International University.
+This is a simple application that could handle booking for the stadium.
+Intended to be a Full-Stack Application but due to the time constraint, we could only finish the API on time.

-# Tech Stack
+# Prerequisite
 - **Back-end**: Spring Boot, Spring Data JPA, Spring Security
-- **Front-end**: Reactjs
 - **Database Management System**: PostgreSQL

 # Application Properties
 ## Basic Features
 * **Sign in**: User can sign in with their username and password if they have an existing account.
-* **Register**: User registers for a new username and password, add basic information like phone number, address.
+* **Register**: User registers for a new username and password, add basic information like phone number, and address.
 * **Basic Authentication**: The user's password is encrypted and the user must give a JWT Token in order to access the application
 * **Edit user information**: User can edit their username and other information on their profile.
 * **Create a seat/book a seat**: User can book one or multiple seats of an event.